Glohny/FreshStart/README.md

 # FreshStart
 FreshStart is a web-based tool designed to assist students, especially freshmen, in navigating school resources and communities more effectively.
-The platform offers an intuitive way to access essential school-related information, helping new students connect with clubs, events, and other important resources.
+The platform offers an intuitive way to access essential school-related information, helping new students connect with seniors.

 Purpose
-The purpose of FreshStart is to simplify the onboarding process for new students by providing a centralized hub of information.
-This tool helps students become more involved in their school community by making it easy to discover opportunities, events, and resources tailored to their interests and needs.
+The purpose of FreshStart is to simplify the onboarding process for new students by providing a centralized information hub.
+This tool helps students become more involved in their school community by allowing them direct contant with approved seniors to ask whatever questions they might have.
 Features
 Simple Navigation: Easy-to-use interface for students to find essential resources.
 Resource Discovery: Helps students explore clubs, activities, and services available at their school.